-The cases involving aspects of HIV/AIDS are now legion.
+There are now many cases involving HIV/AIDS.
 Whole texts are written about AIDS and the law14.
 From something which began rather modestly15, this is now a very large enterprise.
 In many countries, including my own, special legal series are now published on aspects of HIV/AIDS and the law.
 Thus, in Australia, there is a quarterly newsletter on HIV/AIDS law and policy called HIV/AIDS Legal Link.
 There is a similar journal in Canada called Canadian HIV/AIDS Policy and Law Newsletter.
-There are many similar publications in the United States.
+There are many similar publications in the United States and elsewhere.